altinokdarici/bxn/apps/docs/src/content/docs/core/type-safety.md

 ---
 title: Type Safety
-description: End-to-end type safety for your bxn http APIs
+description: End-to-end type safety for your bxn APIs
 ---

-bxn http provides **full TypeScript support** with end-to-end type safety for all aspects of your API — from request parameters to response bodies.
+bxn provides **full TypeScript support** with end-to-end type safety for all aspects of your API — from request parameters to response bodies.

 ## RequestHandler Type